I’m somebody who truly believes that everybody has the potential to become a successful entrepreneur, and I’m on a mission to prove it.

 That’s why it’s important to follow up with everybody who didn’t complete their checkout process.

-So, as my Shopify store was already connected to MailChimp’s Shopify app, I could easily set up a sequence of three emails with the aim of recovering those customers.
+So, as my Shopify store was already connected to my email provider so I could easily set up a sequence of three emails with the aim of recovering those customers.

 My setup looked like this: